 FDD’s National Security Fellows Trip to Israel is a seven day trip for D.C.-area professionals pursuing careers in national security and counterterrorism.
 The selected participants will enjoy high-level discussions on Israel’s manifold regional security concerns.
 Previous trips have included meetings with senior Israeli, Palestinian, and American government officials, military officers, journalists, policy experts, and other key influencers.
 These off-the-record conversations will be supplemented with hands-on activities, including visits to military bases, historical sites, high-tech facilities, and a counterterrorism training exercise with former Israeli Special Forces.
 Previous experiential activities have included visits to an Iron Dome battery, a Hamas Tunnel, the Security Barrier, Rawabi, and tactical training at elite military installations.
 Participants will leave the trip with a nuanced understanding of regional challenges and the practical skills to counter 21st century security threats.

 The selected participants will be accompanied by FDD experts throughout the trip.
-Upon completion of the program, participants become members of FDD’s National Security Alumni Network, an alumni community comprised of over 300 mid-career national security practitioners.
+Upon completion of the program, participants become members of FDD’s National Security Alumni Network, an alumni community comprised of nearly 300 mid-career national security practitioners.
 Throughout the year, alumni are provided with opportunities for professional development, networking, and mentorship to advance their careers in national security.

 Participants must be U.S. citizens between the ages of 30-40